Antivirals – your questions answered

-If you test positive to COVID-19, have symptoms, are at higher risk of severe illness from COVID-19 but do not require hospitalisation, you may be eligible for antiviral or other early treatment for COVID-19.
+If you test positive to COVID-19, have symptoms but do not require hospitalisation, and are at higher risk of severe illness from COVID-19, you may also be eligible for antivirals.

-If you test positive to COVID-19 or register a positive rapid antigen test, you’ll receive a survey link and some questions from NSW Health via SMS.
+- If you test positive to COVID-19 or register a positive RAT , you’ll receive a survey link from NSW Health via SMS.

 We are working with Healthdirect Australia, the national government-funded virtual health provider, to help people at higher risk to access antivirals.
 If you’re identified as higher risk after completing the survey, you will receive a SMS from Healthdirect Australia about discussing antivirals with your GP.